 New York Penal Law § 177 (NYPL) establishes the crime of Health Care Fraud, committed when a person knowingly & willfully provides false information or omits material information and receives un-entitled payment for an item or service as a result.
-NYPL is punishable with fines and jail time of up to 25 years.
+NYPL is punishable with fines and jail time commensurate with the degree of offense.

-New York Labor Law (NYLL) §740 & §741 afford protections to employees who may notice and report inappropriate activities.
-Retaliation - in response to an employees' disclosure of a violation, testimony, or refusal to participate in unlawful activities - is prohibited.
+New York Labor Law (NYLL) §740 & §741 afford protections to whistleblowers who may notice and report inappropriate activities.
+Retaliation - in response to an individual's disclosure of a violation, testimony, or refusal to participate in unlawful activities - is prohibited.